ReynaldoBelfortUPRM/music-socialnet-repo/README.md

 ___What Worked Well?___

-1.
-2.
+1. Addition of HCI details to the webpages
+2. The use of Pinegrow in order to facilitate the HTML views as we coded
+3. Changing the plug in for the dynamic grid in Tradespace
+4. Using AngularJS to connect the JSON data with all of the HTML elements

 ___What Did Not Work Well?___

-1. Github Usage
+1. Branch usage in GitHub
-2. Put too much tasks to do in the Planification for this sprint.
+2. Put too much work on our plate for this particular sprint

 ___What We Learned?___

-1. Use GitHub in a more wisely way.
+1. To be more careful in the way we use GitHub branches
-2. To measure the amount of work possible in a range of time in a more realistic way.
+2. To measure the amount of work possible per sprint in a more realistic manner
+3. Better understanding of Bootstrap

 ### Planification for Sprint 4:

-**Sprint III: Open**
+**Sprint IV: Open**

-*Due Date: ​October 3, 2015*
+*Due Date: ​November 10, 2015*

-1. Session Maintain
+1. Basic integration of server and front-end sides of the web application
+2. Develop and possibly commence testing process
+3. Register and maintain user sessions on the social network
-2. All functions of communication with the server and database per page
+4. Develop communication functionalities amongst the server and the database per webpage
+5. Insert and update the social network database

 -----------

 # Sprint 2: Retrospective Analysis

 ___What Worked Well?___